isabella232/advertising-cloud.en/help/dsp/admin/alerts-about.md

 ---
 # About Alert Subscriptions

-You can create groups of automatic email alerts, called subscriptions, which sends email notifications when specified account, campaign, ad, and private inventory deal parameters are met.
+You can create groups of automatic email alerts, called subscriptions, which send email notifications when specified account, campaign, ad, and private inventory deal parameters are met.

-For example, you can be alerted when a campaign has spent a specified amount of its budget, and also when a private inventory deal has had less than a specified win rate in the last N days.
+For example, you can receive an alert when a campaign has spent a specified amount of its budget.
+You can also receive an alert when a private inventory deal has had less than a specified win rate in the last N days.

 You can add or remove alerts from a subscription, edit the users who receive email notifications for a subscription, disable and reenable alert subscriptions, and delete alert subscriptions.